dorkbox/SystemTray/README.md

  - **SWT** can use *GTK2* or *GTK3*.
 If you want to use *GTK2* you must force SWT into *GTK2 mode* via `System.setProperty("SWT_GTK3", "0");` before SWT is initialized and only if there are problems with the autodetection, you can also set `SystemTray.FORCE_GTK2=true;`.

- - **AppIndicators** under Ubuntu 16.04 (and possibly other distro's) **will not** work as a different user (ie: as a sudo'd user to `root`), since AppIndicators require a dbus connection to the current user's window manager -- and this cannot happen between different user accounts. **There is no workaround.**
+ - **AppIndicators** under Ubuntu 16.04 (and possibly other distro's) **will not** work as a different user (ie: as a sudo'd user to `root`), since AppIndicators require a dbus connection to the current user's window manager -- and this cannot happen between different user accounts.
+We attempt to detect this, and fallback to using Swing.

  - **MacOSX** is a *special snowflake* in how it handles GUI events, and so there are some bizzaro combinations of SWT, JavaFX, and Swing that do not work together (see the `Notes` below for the details.)